USAJOBS/help-center/how-to/application/index.md

 <ol>
   <li>Sign into your USAJOBS account.</li>
-  <li>Ensure all four sections of your <strong>Profile</strong> are up-to-date.
-During the application process some of this information is sent to the agency.</li>
+  <li>Make sure all four sections of your Profile (Contact, Eligibility, Demographics and Preferences) are up-to-date.
+During the application process some of this information is sent to the hiring agency.</li>
-  <li>Find the job announcement for which you would like to apply.
-You can use Basic, Advanced, Map, or your <strong>Saved Searches</strong> to find job announcements.</li>
+  <li>Find the job announcement you want to apply to – you can search for jobs by keyword or location, or use your <strong>Saved Searches</strong>.</li>
   <li>Thoroughly review the job announcement, including the <strong>How to Apply</strong> and <strong>Required Documents</strong> sections.</li>
-  <li>Select <strong>Apply Online</strong>.
+  <li>Click <strong>Apply</strong>.
 The USAJOBS application process will guide you through five steps:
     <ol>
       <li><strong>Select Resume</strong></li>
       <li><strong>Select Documents</strong></li>